faiza-rahman/ML-HW2-data/README.md

 sklearn, pandas, tabulate, itertools, matplotlib

 In our code, there is a warning that outputs when we run our code:<br>
-future warning: the frame.append method is depricated and will be removed from pandas in a future version This warning does impact the output of the code, but may need to be fixed if pandas is updated in the future.
+"future warning: the frame.append method is depricated and will be removed from pandas in a future version" This warning does impact the output of the code, but may need to be fixed if pandas is updated in the future.